 4. Have the kids create a Leprechaun Trap.
 We all know those little leprechauns can create a lot of mischief so maybe it’s best to set a few traps and see if they can catch one.
 Let the kids get creative making their trap using any kind of materials you may have around the house.
 Add gold glitter to attract the Leprechauns – they love shiny stuff.

-I’m a firm believer that glitter is dust of Satan, so I’m automatically suspicious of anyone who thinks pairing glitter and little kids is a good idea.
-And setting a trap for a little Irish dude who might be stealthily sneaking through the house searching for the end of the rainbow (or maybe just some magically delicious cereal) just seems a little creeptastic to me.
+I’m a firm believer that glitter is dust of Satan, so anyone who suggests using it is automatically suspicious.
+And setting a trap for a little Irish dude who might be stealthily sneaking through the house searching for the end of the rainbow (or maybe just some magically delicious cereal) just seems a little creepy.